wp-plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

 = 3.5.1 =
-* Bug fixed: Performance issue with queries number
+* Fixed a bug related to some queries that could potentially cause performance issues.

 = 3.5 =
 * Added support for creating products in secondary languages only.